 How many leads do members give?

-In 2016, roughly 2,500 leads were officially given.
-This translates to 48 leads a week.
-This does not include referrals or leads given that were not recorded.
+In 2020, roughly over 1900 leads were given.
+This translates to 28 leads a week.
+This does not include referrals or leads given that have not recorded.

 I want to join, what is the process?

 If your business category is currently unrepresented, simply submit a membership application which will be reviewed by our membership committee.
 We look forward to considering your membership in this great group of local businesses and individuals!

 Do you offer any help in becoming a successful member once I join?

 We provide a new member orientation for all incoming members.
 We also have a mentorship program.
 New members are assigned a mentor who will meet with you and guide you in becoming a successful part of our group.
 Our director is also very hands on and available to answer any of your questions or assist you.
 All new members are encouraged to participate in one-on-one meetings with other members.
 We have a strong reputation as being a very friendly welcoming group of people.